The Top Idaho Rapids According to River Guides

 We admit it’s pretty tough to pick the best whitewater rapids in Idaho.
 This is the “whitewater state” we’re talking about after all.
 But when it comes to narrowing down the choices, river guides definitely have their favorites.
-We asked around and here are the rapids that guides love to paddle and row and shouldn’t be missed on your next Idaho vacation.
+We asked around and here are the rapids that guides love to paddle and row that offer some of the best river rafting and boating in Idaho.

 Rumors of Hells Canyon, the deepest gorge in North America, is what first brought whitewater enthusiasts to Idaho.
-While many of the original big drops now lie under the reservoir made by Hells Canyon Dam, Granite Rapid still remains.
-Named for the iconic rock found across Idaho, Granite is a drop that rivals the rapids of the Grand Canyon.
-Boaters pray to the river gods (and dam operators) for a sweet spot flow where a feature called the “green room” appears.
-Created by the power of the Snake River pushing over a school bus-sized boulder, the green room is an ocean-sized wave where at the bottom of the trough your boat is surrounded on all sides by green water.
-You gotta see it for yourself, preferably in a dory.
+While many of the original big drops now lie under the reservoir made by Hells Canyon Dam, several big rapids on the Snake River still remain.
+Among the most notorious are Granite and Wild Sheep.
+At certain flows, Granite’s Green Room—an ocean-sized wave where at the bottom of the trough your boat is surrounded on all sides by green water—appears and is a favorite among boaters.
+But the real challenge to guides on this stretch is Wild Sheep, the first large rapid on a Hells Canyon trip.

 For most of the season, Ruby Rapid—named for Idaho’s famed star garnets—is a mellow, Class II ride.
 But at high water, it’s a Class IV monster.
 During spring runoff, Ruby pushes the entire current of the Salmon River (sometimes as high as 90,000 cubic feet per second) against a sheer granite cliff face.
 At the entrance, you have to make it through the laterals nicknamed “the pencil sharpener” before working your boat to the right as you crest ocean-sized rollers.
 Miss this move and you’ll end up in the “pancake wave” that will flip you like the breakfast hotcake that you are.
 Plus, you’ll have an audience.
 The nearby Salmon River road makes this a favorite spot to cheer on boats as they take on Ruby, especially during Riggins’ Big Water Blowout event.